Azure/azure-powershell/src/Network/Network/help/Set-AzApplicationGatewayAutoscaleConfiguration.md

 ```

 The first command gets the application gateway and stores it in $gw variable.
-The second command updates the autoscale configuration from the applicationg gateway.
+The second command updates the autoscale configuration from the application gateway.
 The third command updates the application gateway on Azure.

 ## PARAMETERS